sagar61205/Sales-forecast/README.md

-# Sales-forecast for the top suppliers
+# Sales forecast for the top suppliers